Healthy Homes Assessment Tutira

 Rental Property Home Assessments Tutira

-Property rental areas that are affected through Healthy Homes Standard.
+Property rental areas that are affected to Health Homes Standards.
 Healthy Homes Standards in Tutira include each:

 • Living Room